Did you know,

 Over the years, a large number of datasets have been accumulated due to an increase in digital activities online.
 Big data is the gathering of varieties of data - structured, semi-structured, and unstructured data.
 This data can then be used to gain useful insights for effective decision making in a business environment.

 Data can be collected over time and managed.
 The significance of big data does not revolve around how much data has been collected.
 But how an organization can use the gathered information.
 Data accumulated can be used by an organization as per their needs.
 And the more proficiently data is utilized, the more chances of making well-informed business decisions.
+Additionally, businesses can also collect and collate big data from disparate sources with an ELT to give a tangible solutions and interpretation.

 Benefits of utilizing big data in your expense management process